 A "C” player never deliberately hires an “A” player because he’s afraid the A player will take over his job someday.
 A "C” player doesn’t like having A players as colleagues, because he’s afraid the A players will show him up, expose him, or through performance disparity reveal the C player's actual capability level (which is almost always worse than what’s currently perceived by others).

 (In contrast, a boss who is an “A” player deliberately hires people who one day can take over his job.
-That’s because by the time that happens, the boss expects to be promoted himself and will need someone to fill his current job anyways.)
+That’s because, by the time that happens, the boss expects to be promoted himself and will need someone to fill his current job anyway.)

 In short, C players tend to hire D players so they’ll never feel threatened.
 When a C player leads a team of D players, he can rest comfortably knowing that on a relative basis he is more talented than his team.
 This is psychologically extremely reassuring to the C player as he’ll never feel threatened.